ujpaul/netflix-clone/README.md

-**Netflix-clone** is react app project built for frontend enjoyment
+**Netflix-clone** is react app project I built for frontend enjoyment
 ### How to run this project in development mode?
-Clone this project to your local machine,open your favorite terminal inside your project directory type **npm install** to install all packages then run **npm start**
+Clone this project to your local machine,open your favorite terminal inside your project directory, type **npm install** to install all packages then run **npm start**

 ### How to run deployed project?